ravi8470/Rails_Notes/rails_notes.md

 ### MIGRATIONS
 + when rake db:migrate is run only those tables that are not created are constructed.
-+ Note the syntax for adding extra features into a table...here the table's name is used instead of the model's so we have 'users' instead of 'user'-->rails generate migration add_index_to_users_email

 ### Github posting